 Roser Park is the best of both worlds.
 You can live in a Historic neighborhood where it feels like a step back in time while still being within walking distance to a bustling mini-metropolis with endless possibilities for fun and entertainment.

 If you want to live in a neighborhood unlike any other in the Tampa Bay area, Roser Park may be the spot for you.
-If this sounds interesting to you, I highly encourage a drive through this area to see what it’s all about.
+If this sounds interesting to you, We highly encourage a drive through this area to see what it’s all about.
 Feel free to check out the active Roser Park listings here or drop your information in the boxes below if you’d like to set up some showings in the neighborhood!
+You can also email me at firstname.lastname@example.org or give me a call or shoot me a text at 727-307-1111.
+Thanks for reading!